Quansight-Labs/jupyter-a11y-testing/README.md

   - [Pre-commit hooks 🧹](#pre-commit-hooks-)
   - [License 📖](#license-)

-Welcome to the Jupyter Accessibility testing tools repository. 👋🏽 This repository is a place for accessibility testing within [Jupyter](https://jupyter.org).
+Welcome to the Jupyter Accessibility testing tool's repository. 👋🏽 This repository is a place for accessibility testing within [Jupyter](https://jupyter.org).

 To learn more about the broader accessibility initiatives within Jupyter, check the [jupyter/accessibility repository][jupyter-accesibility].